dinde451/jarr.d1/Jarulfs_Guide.md

 <p>Max.
 Damage: 18 + clvl</p>
 <p>Speed: 16 + 2·slvl</p></td>
 <td><p>Note:</p>
 <p>* This spell only works on undead monsters and Diablo.
-See chapter 5.2 for information about which monsters are undead.
+See CHAPTER_LINK_monster-data for information about which monsters are undead.
 It does not work against players.</p>
 <p>* In Hellfire, Diablo and Bone Demons are resistant to Holy Bolt.</p></td>
 </tr>
 </tbody>